See You Next Wednesday

 See You Next Wednesday is a recurring gag in most of the films directed by John Landis, usually referring to a fictional film that is rarely seen and never in its entirety.
-Each instance of See You Next Wednesday in Landis's films seems to be a completely different film.
+Most instances of See You Next Wednesday in Landis's films are different films, ranging from thrillers to sci-fi to adult movies.

-Landis got the title See You Next Wednesday from the 1968 movie 2001: A Space Odyssey.
+Landis got the title See You Next Wednesday from the 1968 film 2001: A Space Odyssey.
 It is the last line spoken by Frank Poole's father during Poole's video letter from his parents.